 I am a director of photography.
-Furthermore I work in the grip & light departments and do video editing and color grading.
-Why composing images is my passion is what I want to explain next.
+I also work in editing and color grading.
+In the following I will explain in more detail why composing images with a camera is my passion.

 Our ancestors already had the need to capture things in pictures.
 They transferred their stories as cave paintings onto the walls of their homes at that time.
 Nowadays we are constantly surrounded by images.
 Technological development has made it possible to give images motion.
 With these moving images, creative minds inspire us again and again.
 They let us dive into fantastic worlds, show us things from different perspectives and evoke the most diverse emotions in us.
 I am a director of photography and my task is to visualize the stories that are in these heads and make them accessible to the audience.

 I am a creative tool and have certain skills that are used to tell stories and make visions come true.
 Over the years I have acquired many such skills and some of them have been specially trained.
 For example, I worked in Canada where I learned a lot about team leadership.
 I constantly use the experience I gained there.
 How does team leadership help to make a good film?
 As the person primarily responsible for the visual design of a film, I take on the role of coordinator for my team, whose instructions ensure clear and achievable implementation.
 And since making a film is always an achievement of many people, I put together a team that I can rely on.

 My experience helps me to lead a team effectively.
 Only if clear instructions are given and tasks are assigned accordingly, a project can be realized purposefully.